Eigenvalues of random matrices with generalised correlations: a path integral approach

 where $\int D[\mathbf{x}, \hat{\mathbf{x}}] $ indicates a functional integral over all possible trajectories of the coordinates $\{x_i(t)\}$ and their conjugates $\{\hat x_i(t)\}$ \cite{altlandsimons, hertz2016path}.

-We identify two contributions to the action in Eq.~(\ref{pathintegral}): a `bare' action, which would still be present if we were to set $r = c = \gamma = 0$, and an `interaction' term, which comes about due to the type-2 correlations,
+We identify two contributions to the action in Eq.~(\ref{pathintegral}): a `bare' action, which would still be present if we were to set $r = c = \gamma = 0$, and an `interaction' term, which comes about due to the type-2 correlations

 The notation $(i,j,k)$ indicates that only combinations where none of indices take equal values contribute to the sum.
+We note that one benefit of the dynamic formalism presented here is that this action, and therefore the outlier eigenvalue, can be seen to be universal with relative ease \cite{taovu2010, taovukrishnapur2010} (see SM Section II C).

-We now expand the exponential in Eq.~(\ref{pathintegral}) in powers of $S_{\mathrm{int}}$ and use Wick's theorem to evaluate each of the terms.
-The use of Wick's theorem can be justified despite the quartic bare action in Eq.~(\ref{actionmain}) (see Section II.D of the SM).
-We thus obtain a series for the `dressed' response functions $R_{ij}(t-t')$ in terms of the `bare' response functions $R^{(0)}_{ij}(t-t')$ (i.e., the response functions of the system with $c = r = \gamma = 0$).
-The bare response functions are readily obtained (see Section II.D of the SM).
+We now expand the exponential in Eq.~(\ref{pathintegral}) in powers of $S_{\mathrm{int}}$ and write the series expansion for the `dressed' response functions $R_{ij}(t-t')$ in terms of the `bare' response functions $R^{(0)}_{ij}(t-t')$ (the response functions of the system with $S_{\mathrm{int}}= 0$).
+This is accomplished using dynamic mean-field theory, which simultaneously yields an expression for $R^{(0)}_{ij}(t-t')$.
+Conveniently, our dynamic approach allows us to consider each contribution to the interaction action $S_{\mathrm{int}}$ one-by-one.

-The terms of the series can be represented efficiently using diagrams \cite{hertz2016path} (see Fig. \ref{fig:diagrams}).
-These `rainbow' diagrams have a structure similar to those representing quark-gluon interactions \cite{brezin1994correlation}.
-A more detailed description of the diagrammatic convention and a justification for which diagrams survive in the thermodynamic limit are given in Section II of the SM.
+The terms of the series for $R_{ij}(t-t')$ can be represented efficiently using diagrams \cite{hertz2016path} (see Fig. \ref{fig:diagrams}).
+These `rainbow' diagrams have a structure similar to those representing quark-gluon interactions \cite{brezin1994correlation, JANIK1997603}.

+The dynamic formulation of the random matrix problem drastically reduces the complexity of the diagrammatic series that one has to evaluate.
+This is the main advantage of our approach over established diagrammatic techniques in RMT \cite{JANIK1997603, kuczala2016eigenvalue}.
+A more detailed discussion can be found in Section II of the SM.

 The series expansion of the response function depicted in Fig. \ref{fig:diagrams} can be evaluated exactly in the limit $N\to \infty$, without the need for further approximation.
 We find

 where $\hat R^{(0)}(u)$ is the average diagonal element of the bare resolvent matrix, given by $\hat R^{(0)}(u) = \frac{(1+u)}{2\Gamma \sigma^2}\left[ 1 + \sqrt{1-4 \Gamma\sigma^2/(1+u)^2}\right]$ for $\vert 1+u \vert >\sigma(1+\Gamma)$ and $u \in \mathbb{R}$.